langchain-ai/langgraph/docs/docs/cloud/how-tos/remote_graph.md

 # How to interact with the deployment using RemoteGraph

-`RemoteGraph` is an interface that allows you to interact with your LangGraph Platform deployment as if it were a regular `CompiledGraph` instance.
+`RemoteGraph` is an interface that allows you to interact with your LangGraph Platform deployment as if it were a regular, locally-defined LangGraph graph (e.g. a `CompiledGraph`).
 This guide shows you how you can initialize a `RemoteGraph` and interact with it.

-## Setup
+## Initializing the graph

 When initializing a `RemoteGraph`, you must always specify: